 - That you have suffered injury or loss as a result of that breach

-When a duty of care is breached is sometimes obvious but frequently that is a very difficult question and at this point the issue is best discussed with a Solicitor who specialises in medical negligence claims.
+When a duty of care is breached, it is sometimes obvious.
+But frequently, that is a very difficult question.
+At this point, the issue is best discussed with a solicitor who specialises in medical negligence claims.
 Often it is necessary to obtain an independent medical expert opinion on this issue.

-If you are aged 18 or over you have 3 years from the date of the negligent act to bring a claim for compensation (and that means issuing court proceedings if your claim hasn’t been settled) but the 3 year period may not begin to run until a date later than when the incident took place, if you had no knowledge of the incident and could not have expected to have known until later that you had suffered loss and may be able to bring a claim in negligence.
-This is another technical aspect of claims upon which you should seek expert advice.
-It is not necessarily the case therefore that after 3 years you will be out of time for bringing a claim.
-It is very important to obtain expert advice sooner rather than later, of course, to avoid the risk of a claim being out of time.
-The rules and law are complicated
+If you are aged 18 or over, you have 3 years from the date of the negligent act to bring a claim for compensation.
+(That means issuing court proceedings if your claim hasn’t been settled.)
+However, the 3 year period may not begin to run until later than the date of the incident.
+For example, if you had no knowledge of the incident or the fact that you had suffered loss until a later date.
+Therefore, it is not necessarily the case that you are out of time for bringing a claim after 3 years.
+Hence, it is very important to obtain expert advice sooner rather than.

-It is also worth remembering that our judicial system encourages settlement of claims through mediation or dispute resolution to avoid proceedings having to be issued and going to court must be viewed as a last resort.
+It is also worth remembering that our judicial system encourages the settlement of claims through mediation or dispute resolution to avoid proceedings having to be issued.
+Going to the court must be viewed as a last resort.

-If you would like further information about medical negligence claims or wish to speak to someone about your particular situation, please telephone Richard Gregory on 01264 325811 or e-mail us at email@example.com and we will be happy to help.
-There is no charge for a first consultation or preliminary assessment of your claim and we can look at ways of funding it such as through legal expenses insurance or a “no win no fee" arrangement.
+If you would like further information about medical negligence claims or wish to speak to someone about your particular situation, please call Richard Gregory on 01264 325811 or e-mail us at firstname.lastname@example.org and he will be happy to help.
+There is no charge for a first consultation or preliminary assessment of your claim.
+Also, we can look at ways of funding it such as through legal expenses insurance or a “no win no fee" arrangement.